Scheduling Gantt Chart widget

 7. Change log: The change log keeps track of all edits a user has made to their schedule.

-8. Review changes: Generates a pop-up with a summary of all Ontology edits made in the active scenario and any remaining validation rule violations.
+8. Review changes: This option will be displayed when using scenarios.
+Selecting it generates a pop-up with a summary of all Ontology edits made in the active scenario and any remaining validation rule violations.
 Confirm to execute the Ontology edits.

 Widget setup